darktable-org/dtdocs/content/special-topics/program-invocation/darktable-mcp.md

 # connecting a client

 `darktable-mcp` is not run directly by the user -- it is launched by an MCP client, which talks to it over stdin and stdout.
-Most clients are configured with a JSON entry naming the command and its arguments:
+Most clients are configured with a JSON entry naming the command and its arguments, for instance like this example (which uses paths typical for a Linux system):

 ```json
 {